Frequently Asked Questions

 Surely money being put into EA is taking money away from extending the L&B?

 No. People put money into EA because they want to help secure the future of the trackbed for the ultimate reinstatement of the L&B and because, as the land is owned by our shareholders, they feel they have a stake in the future rebuilding of the railway.
-There is no other outlet to do this, and EA is the only place you can put your money and know it will absolutely only get spent on securing more trackbed – we do ‘what we say on the tin’.
+With EA you can put your money and know it will absolutely only get spent on securing more trackbed – we do ‘what we say on the tin’.
 It has been proven many times that people often only want their money to go to a specific cause, and those people would not put the same money into a different appeal at Woody Bay.

 Do you have elections of directors?

-No, this is laid out in the shareholders agreement sent to all shareholders.
+No, this is laid out in our Articles of Association available to all shareholders.
 The directors can co-opt other directors if they feel it appropriate, however the existing setup was designed so that EA is able to quickly react to opportunities where they arise, and also so that there is stability in the management.
 If the directors changed on a regular basis, it would make the ongoing building of relations with landowners significantly more difficult.

-In the interests of democracy, we regularly seek the opinions of shareholders on decisions affecting the future of EA.
-To make certain changes, such as changes to the M&As, we would be legally required to have a formal vote. [
+We regularly seek the consensus of shareholders’ opinions on decisions affecting the future of EA, which can help steer decision making.
+To make certain changes, such as changes to the Articles of Association, we would be legally required to have a formal vote.

 Are the directors answerable to anyone?